-Collaboration within digital humanities will be led by Kent's Associate Dean of Research & Innovation (Humanities), Professor Paul Allain, with Professor Robert Liddiard from the University of East Anglia and Professor Edward Higgs from the University of Essex.
+Collaboration within digital humanities was led by Professor Catherine Richardson and Dr Christina Kim from the University of Kent, with Dr Karen Smyth from the University of East Anglia and Dr Michael Tymkiw from the University of Essex.

 - The development of new understandings of the past through the visualisation of the urban environment and of domestic space